mathigon/textbooks/triangles-and-trigonometry/content.md

 {.text-center} `(sin a)/a = (sin b)/b = (sin c)/c`
 :::

+{.todo} TODO – Explanation

-{.todo} Use Law of Sines when given:
+    // {.todo} Use Law of Sines when given:
-An angle and its opposite side.
+    // An angle and its opposite side.
-Any two angles and one side.
+    // Any two angles and one side.

 ::: column.grow
 ::: .theorem